 End of Course Ceremony

 In order to celebrate your achievement in successfully completing the Brunel Language Centre course, an End-of-Course Ceremony will be held.
-Please bring your student ID card with you to collect your final certificate after the ceremony.
+Your certificate will be sent to you by email after the ceremony.
+If you are studying on campus and would like to collect the printed certificate from us, please bring your student ID card with you to collect your final certificate after the ceremony.

 Before the start of the ceremony, you can socialise with your fellow Brunel Language Centre students as well as your course teachers and enjoy some refreshments.
 You will also have the chance to assemble to have an official group photograph as a wonderful souvenir of your time with Brunel Language Centre.